Azure/azure-sphere-samples/Samples/ExternalMcuUpdateNrf52/README.md

 ### Create a new 'BlinkyV3' nRF52 app

 1. Download and install [SEGGER Embedded Studio](https://www.segger.com/downloads/embedded-studio).
-[Download the 32-bit version](https://www.segger.com/downloads/embedded-studio/EmbeddedStudio_ARM_Win_x86) not the 64-bit version.
+[Download the 32-bit version](https://www.segger.com/downloads/embedded-studio/EmbeddedStudio_ARM_Win_x86), not the 64-bit version.
 Ensure that you are licensed to use it for your purposes.
 In Oct 2018, we were able to [obtain the license for free because we were developing for NRF52](https://www.segger.com/news/segger-embedded-studio-ide-now-free-for-nordic-sdk-users/).
-1. Download and unzip the [Nordic NRF5 SDK V15.2](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF5-SDK#Downloads)
+1. Download and unzip the [Nordic NRF5 SDK V15.2](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF5-SDK#Downloads).
 1. Edit Nordic's Blinky sample app so you can build it against your SDK:
     - Use a text editor to open <NORDIC_SDK_PATH>\examples\peripheral\blinky\pca10040\s132\ses\blinky_pca10040_s132.emProject.
     - Set the SDK_ROOT variable in this file to point to the root directory your Nordic SDK install.
-Specifically, replace the words "CHANGE_THIS_TO_YOUR_NORDIC_SDK_PATH" with the correct path, changing any backslashes ("\") to forward slashes ("/") in the path.
+Specifically, replace the words "CHANGE_THIS_TO_YOUR_NORDIC_SDK_PATH" with the correct path, changing any backslashes ("\\") to forward slashes ("/") in the path.
 For example: macros="SDK_ROOT=C:/Users/ExampleUser/source/nRF5_SDK_15.2.0_9412b96;…"
 1. Open this .emProject file in the Segger IDE.
-1. Build it (Build -> Build Solution) to generate a .hex file.
-It is placed in this location: **<NORDIC_SDK_PATH>\examples\peripheral\blinky\pca10040\s132\ses\Output\Release\Exe\blinky_pca10040_s132.hex**
+1. Build it (**Build->Build Solution**) to generate a .hex file.
+It is placed in this location: <NORDIC_SDK_PATH>\examples\peripheral\blinky\pca10040\s132\ses\Output\Release\Exe\blinky_pca10040_s132.hex

 ### Obtain the BlinkyV3.bin and BlinkyV3.dat app firmware files

 1. Install [Python](https://www.python.org/downloads/) 2.7.6 (32-bit) or later. **Note:** Python 3 won't work but it's fine to have this installed side-by-side.
 1. Install the Nordic [nrfutil](http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.tools%2Fdita%2Ftools%2Fnrfutil%2Fnrfutil_intro.html) CLI.
-1. Use this CLI to transform the downloaded app .hex file into an firmware update package .zip file, specifying the app version.
+1. Use the **nrfutil** utility to transform the downloaded app .hex file into a firmware update package .zip file.
+Specify the app version in the command.
-    - Go to the directory that contains the .hex file generated above.
+    - Open a command prompt and go to the directory that contains the .hex file generated above.
-    - Run this command: nrfutil pkg generate --application blinky_pca10040_s132.hex --sd-req "0xA8","0xAF" --application-version 3 --hw-version 52 blinkyV3.zip
+    - Run this command:
+       `nrfutil pkg generate --application blinky_pca10040_s132.hex --sd-req "0xA8","0xAF" --application-version 3 --hw-version 52 blinkyV3.zip`
-    - Note the version used to pack the application ('3' in this case) must be used below, as the same version must be specified in the Azure Sphere app in a subsequent step.
+    - The version specified to pack the application ('3' in this case) must also be specified in the Azure Sphere app when you [deploy the new firmware](#deploy-the-new-firmware).
     - Note the warning about 'not providing a signature key'.
-This doesn't stop you proceeding, but you should consider if this is acceptable for your production scenario or if, for example, your product is designed such that only the Azure Sphere chip has the ability to update the nRF52 firmware.
+This doesn't stop you from proceeding, but you should consider whether this is acceptable for your production scenario or whether, for example, your product is designed so that only the Azure Sphere chip has the ability to update the nRF52 firmware.
     - See the [nrfutil documentation](https://libraries.io/pypi/nrfutil) for more details about its command options.
 1. Open the resulting .zip file and extract the .bin and metadata .dat back out from this .zip package.
-1. Rename these files as desired, e.g. to BlinkyV3.bin/.dat.
+1. Rename these files as desired—for example, BlinkyV3.bin/.dat.

 ### Deploy the new firmware

-Add BlinkyV3.bin and BlinkyV3.dat as resources in the AzureSphere app by following the steps specified in "Edit the Azure Sphere app to deploy different firmware to the nRF52".
+Add BlinkyV3.bin and BlinkyV3.dat as resources in the AzureSphere app by following the steps specified in [Edit the Azure Sphere app to deploy different firmware to the nRF52](#edit-the-azure-sphere-app-to-deploy-different-firmware-to-the-nrf52).
 Remember to update the filenames and the version to '3' in main.c.

 ## Build your own bootloader

 This sample includes a modified version of the example bootloader (secure_bootloader\pca10040_uart_debug) in the nRF5 SDK.
 It has been modified to:

 - Use a custom board configuration where the UART pins are remapped and have pull-up resistors enabled on the input pins.
-- Accept signed or unsigned applications - consider whether this is acceptable for your production scenario.
+- Accept signed or unsigned applications—consider whether this is acceptable for your production scenario.
-- Accept signed or unsigned bootloaders - consider whether this is acceptable for your production scenario.
+- Accept signed or unsigned bootloaders—consider whether this is acceptable for your production scenario.
 - Accept firmware upgrades or downgrades.
 - Enable Device Firmware Update (DFU) mode via pin input, as well as by pressing the Reset button on the nRF52 board.